 The company will continue to invest funds in building its business to achieve key market and growth targets.
 The company's operations are not yet generating positive cash flow, so in future the company will need to source additional funds in order to fulfil its business objectives.
-To date the Company has been successful raising capital and during the three months ended March 31, 2010, the Company raised gross proceeds of \$663,000.
-See Note 3 to the accompanying financial statements for a description of this transaction.
-Subsequent to the period end the company raised an additional \$155,000 by way of convertible debentures.
-These financings are expected to fund the Company until the end of the second quarter.
+While the company believes it will be able to secure sufficient funding to carry out its business plans, if it does not secure adequate funds it might not be able to pursue its marketing and business development strategies.

-6) Share Capital
+7) Share Capital

-At March 31, 2010 the company had 75,517,615 common shares, 3,075,000 options and 6,230,500 warrants outstanding.
+At June 30, 2010 YANGAROO had 75,517,615 common shares, 6,575,000 options, and 7,393,000 warrants outstanding.
 At December 31, 2009 the company had 75,517,615 common shares and 3,595,000 options and 750,000 warrants outstanding.
-1,250,000 of the company's outstanding common shares are not tradable currently as these are subject to the litigation described in note 7(b) of the financial statements.
+1,250,000 of the company's outstanding common shares are not tradable currently as these are subject to the litigation described in note 16(b) of the financial statements.

-7) Disclosure Controls and Procedures, and Internal Control Over Financial Reporting
+8) Disclosure Controls and Procedures, and Internal Control Over Financial Reporting